manuakasam/ZF2_3_QuickStart_Rewrite/ocra_review_files/01_writing_first_module.md

 No Exception available
 ```

-We now need to tell our module where to fine this controller named `Album\Controller\List`.
+We now need to tell our module where to find this controller named `Album\Controller\List`.
 To achieve this we have
 to add this key to the `controllers` configuration key.

 ```php